realpython/materials/flush-print/README.md

 Finally, you need to subtract from the current value of `SLIGHTLY_TOO_LARGE_FOR_BUFFER` because we assume that the buffer flushes continuously when it gets full, which means that whatever is in the buffer when the script is done should represent a full buffer.

-If you have better and more precise ways to calculate the buffer size, or have spotted a logical or computational mistake in these calculations, then please let us know!

 ## About the Author

 Martin Breuss - Email: martin@realpython.com